 Current and Past Schedules

-COVID 19 Update: NEON resumed limited AOP flight operations in 2020 with required PPE, temperature checks, and other safety precautions in place for staff and surrounding communities.
+COVID 19 Update: NEON is resuming limited AOP flight operations with required PPE, temperature checks, and other safety precautions in place for staff and surrounding communities.
 NEON Leadership is continually assessing conditions across the Observatory and may reinstate closures if local conditions dictate.
 For this reason, the AOP flight schedule is tentative and subject to change without notice.
-Please review the Observatory Status Page or contact NEON for the latest information on the 2020 AOP flight schedule.
+Please review the Observatory Status Page or contact NEON for the latest information on the 2021 AOP flight schedule.

 While preliminary data collection started in 2013, the standard schedule for full operations of the AOP began in 2018.
 Under the current plan, data are collected annually at field sites in the continental U.S. and Alaska at a minimum of three out of every five years, and in Puerto Rico and Hawaii every five years.
 The data are processed after each survey and made available via the NEON data portal.

 If you are interested in tracking the 2022 season, sign up to receive daily flight report emails by NEON Domain or visit our flight report archive.
 Please note, you will only receive emails during the time period the AOP is in the Domain you have signed up to follow.